anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * **Compression can be implemented, but by the user**
   * Batching enabled by default, it increases throughput and decreases cost
     * Aggregation puts several records together (but <1MB), increases latency, but increases efficiency
+  * KPL can incur an additional processing delay of up to RecordMaxBufferedTime within the library.
+Larger values of this variable result in higher packing efficiencies and better performance.
+Apps that cannot tolerate this additional delay need to use the SDK directly.
 * Kinesis Agent
   * Installed agent in your app, Java based, built on top of KPL, monitors log files and sends them to data streams
+  * But for EC2, no need for agent you can use cloudwatch logs
   * Writes from multiple dirs and writes to multipls streams

 Network timeouts might create duplicate records, that records are written twice, and they will get unique sequence id.
 To fix it, embed unique record ID in the data to de-duplicate on the consumer side.